How to Determine Which Type of Lift is Right for You

 - Hydraulic lifts also come in the straddle and cantilever variety.

 - They tend to take up less space than mechanical lifts.

-- Hydraulic lifts are cheaper to purchase and install.
-They are the cost-effective alternative to mechanical lifts and elevators.
+- Hydraulic lifts are typically less expensive to purchase and install.
+They are the cost-effective alternative to mechanical lifts.